termilus/termilus.com/content/posts/duplicating-udp-traffic-in-aws.md

            }
    }`
 5. Save the file and reboot the appliance.
-6. Update client-side configs to send UDP traffic (syslog in this case) to the Traffic Duplicator appliance.
+6. Update client-side configurations to send UDP traffic (syslog in this case) to the Traffic Duplicator appliance.
 7. Validate receipt of traffic server-side on all defined destinations.

 ## Video